f0ssel/jekyll-now/_posts/2018-03-11-Kubernetes-State-Metrics-Monitoring-in-Stackdriver.md

     kube-state-metrics stable/kube-state-metrics
 ```

 You will need the endpoint of the kube-state-metrics for pointing prometheus-to-sd to it in the next step.
-If you use the command above the endpoint for reaching this service will be:
+If you use the command above the endpoint for reaching the service will be:

 `ENDPOINT=http://kube-state-metrics-kube-state-metrics.monitoring.svc.cluster.local:8080`